-How the ending of contracting-out will affect pension entitlements and how to check your members' Guaranteed Minimum Pension (GMP).
+Find out how the ending of contracting-out affects pension entitlements, notifications and Guaranteed Minimum Pension (GMP) calculations.

 The new State Pension has replaced the existing basic and Additional State Pension and ended contracting-out for defined benefit pension schemes.

 HMRC will not track contracted-out rights or issue statements to pension schemes.

 If a member leaves a pension scheme or moves their pension rights on or after 6 April 2016 for example via a transfer, then schemes should not notify HMRC.

 Where a member left or transferred their rights before 6 April 2016, pension schemes should advise HMRC before December 2018 as part of their Scheme Reconciliation activity.

 Schemes which ceased before the abolition of contracting-out

 The majority of schemes that ceased to contract-out before 6 April 2016 will not need to notify HMRC of any method of preservations (MOPs) that are arranged on or after 6 April 2016.
 However, the Pension Protection Fund (PPF) will continue to notify HMRC of details of members with a PPF compensation payment and HMRC will record PPF MOPs until December 2018.